RodrigoDot/cakeres/RoadMap.md

 9th
 ---

-## now you can develop your views and that's it
+## Now you can develop your views and that's it

 ---
 10th
 ---

-## how to install a CRUD package from outside
+## How to install a CRUD package from outside
 - example: ``composer require friendsofcake/crud``
 - to load the plugin o can
 - run ``bin\cake plugin load NOMEDOPLUGIN``